startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 3. Define your product vision.

-Once you thoroughly understand the market and users, you would be in a position to define your product.
+Once you thoroughly understand the market and users, you will be in a position to define your product.
 Define what the product will be all about and how it will help the users.
 Using the product vision as the basis, specify the different features and design parameters your product will need.

 5. Define the product roadmap.